RichardFreedman/Encoding_Music/01_Tutorials/computing_similarity.md

 | When I'm Sixty Four   | 0.241	    | 0.6610	|
 | Back in the USSR	    | 0.969	    | 0.4940	|

 We can imagine each song as a point on a graph, with the x-value representing energy and the y-value representing valence.
+We could choose any number of dimensions, but it is easiest to visualize a 2-dimensional graph.

-> Note: We could choose any number of dimensions, but it is easiest to visualize a 2-dimensional graph
+> Note: Eleanor Rigby has a valence value of 0.8130.
+If you listen to Eleanor Rigby, would you agree with that value for valence?
+This attribute brings up a key factor: understanding the nature of the data we're working with.
+Not all of these values make sense!

 https://github.com/user-attachments/assets/14534fa3-4cfe-4dbc-b540-1e0968c0c658